The world today is causing humankind uncertainty. But don't you think this has been the case since day one?

 - Food may stay safer for longer if the refrigerator/freezer door is kept closed as much as possible, but a thermometer should be used to ensure the food's temperature has not risen over 6°C.

-- For up to 4 hours after cooking, newly prepared foods kept at room temperature (not in the refrigerator) are safe.
+- Newly prepared foods kept at room temperature (not in the refrigerator) are safe for up to four hours after cooking.

 - Before consuming long-lasting products, eat other perishable foods (such as bread and fresh fruits and vegetables).